Cyril9227/cyril9227.github.io/_posts/trading-crap/2024-10-09-trading-crap.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Bridgewater (4% returns) vs index funds (18%).<br><br>I&#39;m not saying you can&#39;t beat the market. <br><br>But Bridgewater is a hedge fund with 2,000 employees.
 Some of the smartest, highest paid people on earth who spend 20 hours a day + billions on tools/research.<br><br>And they, and many just… <a href="https://t.co/YKLzZaikbb">pic.twitter.com/YKLzZaikbb</a></p>&mdash; Sam Parr (@thesamparr) <a href="https://twitter.com/thesamparr/status/1843273838546800990?ref_src=twsrc%5Etfw">October 7, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I've seen this tweet recently comparing returns of some hedge fund and a passive index fund, besides missing the point of what hedge funds are for (hedging downside risk while *trying* to keep up or beat the market), I feel it's a good excuse to learn some basic risk management and indicators, arguably more important than your PnL.
+I've seen this tweet recently comparing returns of some hedge fund and a passive index fund, besides missing the point of what hedge funds are for (hedging downside risk while *trying* to keep up with or beat the market), I feel it's a good excuse to learn some basic risk management and indicators, arguably more important than your PnL.

 ## Data stuff